 The express or implied terms of the contract will determine the time when the employer is to make payment on an interim certificate.
 If a construction contract1 fails to make adequate express provision as to the time for payment, the relevant provisions of the scheme for construction contracts apply2.
 In most cases, an unliquidated cross-claim for defective work or delay arising out of the performance of the contract will provide an employer with a defence by way of set-off to a claim by a contractor3.
-However, if a contract clearly and unequivocally purports to exclude or restrict the right
+However, if a contract clearly

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.